Consequences of the attack on Pearl Harbor: American response

 On December 7, 1941, the Japanese launched a surprise attack on the U.S. naval base at Pearl Harbor.
-After two hours of bombing, 21 U.S. ships were sunk or damaged, 188 U.S. aircraft were destroyed, and 2,403 people were killed.
+After two hours of bombing, 21 U.S. ships were sunk or damaged, 188 U.S. aircraft destroyed, and 2,403 people killed.
 All of this happened while the U.S. and Japan were officially engaging in diplomatic negotiations for possible peace in Asia.

 The day after the attack, President Franklin D. Roosevelt addressed a joint session of the 77th United States Congress, calling December 7 "a date which will live in infamy".
-Within an hour of Roosevelt's speech, Congress declared war on the Empire of Japan amid outrage at the attack, the deaths of thousands of Americans, and Japan's deception of the United States by engaging in diplomatic talks with the country during the entire event.
+Within an hour of Roosevelt's speech, Congress declared war on the Empire of Japan amid outrage at the attack, the deaths of thousands of Americans, and Japan's deception of the United States by engaging in diplomatic talks during the entire event.
 Pacifist Representative Jeannette Rankin, a Republican from Montana, cast the only dissenting vote.
 Roosevelt signed the declaration of war later the same day.
-Continuing to intensify its military mobilization, the U.S. government finished converting to a war economy, a process begun by provision of weapons and supplies to the Soviet Union and the British Empire.
+The United States government finished converting to a war economy, a process begun by provision of weapons and supplies to the Soviet Union and the British Empire.
 Japanese Americans from the West Coast were sent to internment camps for the duration of the war.

 The attack on Pearl Harbor immediately united a divided nation.
 Public opinion had been moving towards support for entering the war during 1941, but considerable opposition remained until the attack.
 Overnight, Americans united against the Empire of Japan in response to calls to "Remember Pearl Harbor!"
 A poll taken between December 12–17, 1941, showed that 97% of respondents supported a declaration of war against Japan.
 Further polling showed a dramatic increase in support for every able-bodied man serving in the military, up to 70% in December 1941.

 The attack also solidified public opinion against Germany, which was believed at the time to be responsible via inspiration or organization for the Pearl Harbor attack.
-A Gallup poll on December 10, 1941, (a day before Germany declared war) found that 90% of respondents agreed with the question "Should President Roosevelt have asked Congress to declare war on Germany, as well as on Japan?" with 7% opposed.
+A Gallup poll on December 10, 1941, a day before Germany declared war, found that 90% of respondents agreed with the question "Should President Roosevelt have asked Congress to declare war on Germany, as well as on Japan?" with 7% opposed.
 After the German declaration of war, the U.S. counter-declaration was unanimous.